Gregstrq/LightLattices.jl/docs/src/manual.md

 The package provides `eachindex` implementation for all exported cell and lattice types.
 For cells, the iteration order is as follows: first nodes inside a group, then the groups themselves (if there are any groups).
-For lattices, the iteration over the unit cell indices is preceded by th iteration over lattice indices.
+For lattices, the iteration over the basis cell indices is preceded by th iteration over lattice indices.

 In addition, to that, the package provides a function to compare the indices:
 ```julia